 - Once the President has communicated his/her decision on the recommendation back to the PAConPA chair, the chair will convey that determination to the requesting unit, the UPO, and the PAConPA.

 - Typically from this point, logistical matters relating to proposals ultimately accepted by the President will be coordinated between the requesting unit and the UPO.
 Where the requesting unit wishes to have a dedication or other public event once the work has been sited, the unit will inform the chair of the PAConPA so that such events can be coordinated for maximum or most beneficial visibility.

-- The UPO will coordinate the installation of outdoor works, but will not be responsible for transportation, installation, relocation or removal costs, or costs of site restoration, which will be borne by the unit – see appendix for detailed description of installation process.
+- The UPO will assist with coordination of the installation of outdoor works, but will not be responsible for transportation, installation, relocation or removal costs, or costs of site restoration, which will be borne by the unit – see appendix for detailed description of installation process.
 Units installing works of public art in public lobbies are advised to seek the professional guidance of the Museum of Art.

-- Outdoor works requiring plaques of any kind (e.g. donor plaques, identifying plaques, or interpretive information) consistent with guidelines established by PAConPA and must be coordinated with the UPO to assure compliance with standard campus guidelines relative to outdoor signage.
+- Outdoor works will require plaques (e.g., donor plaques, identifying plaques, or interpretive information) consistent with guidelines established by PAConPA and must be coordinated with the UPO to assure compliance with standard campus guidelines relative to outdoor signage.
 The cost of the plaque is to be borne by the sponsor of the artwork.

 - Once sited, no work of public art may be moved without notifiying and achieving the consent of the PAConPA and the UPO relative to a new proposed site.

 - Concerns about the condition of extant works of public art should be referred to the PAConPA.
 Expertise relative to preservation and/or conservation may be available from the staff of the Museum of Art, whose registrar may be consulted at any time.
 However, the costs of preservation and/or conservation, and the responsibility for routinely (annually) monitoring works of public art relative to condition, remain the responsibility of the requesting unit.